 Like most towns in New York, Buffalo has its fair share of individuals who need access to quality treatment for chronic and life-threatening illnesses.
 These illnesses are often so debilitating that individuals who suffer are left unable to work, and in many cases, their quality of life suffers tremendously.
 Thanks in part to the dedicated professionals who work each day tirelessly to help make life just a little bit easier, the residents of Buffalo can rest assured that the latest advancements in medicine are now just a doctor’s visit away.

-Cannabis is a derivative of the cannabis plant, cannabis sativa that grows wild in many areas around the world.
-Highly sought after for its psychoactive properties, cannabis has been classified as a Schedule 1 Class of Drugs by the FDA for many years.
-Recently, due to certain medicinal benefits of products made using cannabis, individuals, as well as some medical providers, have sought to have it legalized.
+Cannabis is derived from Cannabis Sative.
+It grows wild in many areas around the world.
+It is highly sought after for its psychoactive properties and has been classified as a Schedule 1 drug by the FDA.
+Recently, medicinal products made from cannabis have hit the mark.
+They have produced positive results.
+Therefore, individuals, as well as some medical providers, have sought to have it legalized.

 The main active ingredient in cannabis is THC (delta-9 tetrahydrocannabinol).
 It is the compound that gives users the “high” associated with cannabis.
 Depending on the product used, the potency of THC can vary.
 Another compound that is often used to combat the “high” received from THC is CBD (Cannabidiol).
 Although products that only contain CBD are often desired for its anti-inflammatory and pain relief properties, many users and providers may prefer to use products that contain both THC and CBD.